6 min read

 This vital molecule is produced in your body and helps blood vessels promote proper blood flow.
 As you get older, its production decreases.

 To increase nitric oxide levels, you want to eat foods rich in nitric oxide.
-The best options are green leafy veggies, dark chocolate, and beetroot.
+The best options are green leafy vegetables, dark chocolate, and beetroot.

-Dr. Amy Killen explains that you need two processes intact for keeping its levels high – healthy bacteria in your mouth and stomach acid.
+Dr. Amy Killen explains that you need two processes intact to keep its levels high: healthy bacteria in your mouth and stomach acid.
 Mouthwash kills healthy bacteria, so you want to avoid it as much as possible and any medications that decrease your stomach acid.

 4. Optimize your hormones